themissingcow/nvim-comment-wrap/README.md

 ## Why

-70-80 characters is generally suggested as the preferred width for Human readable text.
+70–80 characters is generally suggested as the preferred width for Human readable text.
 Many codebases limit comments to this width to help make them more legible, whilst allowing longer lines for the code itself.

-Neovim's text wrap settings generally apply to the whole buffer, with this plugin (which uses Tree-sitter_, you can specify different settings when the cursor is inside a comment block.
+Neovim's text wrap settings generally apply to the whole buffer, with this plugin (which uses Tree-sitter), you can specify different settings when the cursor is inside a comment block.

 ## Usage